 Get active on forums and Facebook groups

 I’m in a ton of photography-related Facebook groups.
 The idea of these groups and fora is to help each other with feedback.
 Upload your photos and get the opinion of others.
 And the other way around.
 Tell your opinion to others too.
 It might be a bit painful sometimes, but it’s the best learning school.

 Follow photographers on social media

-Watch their Twitter, Instagram, Facebook page, Pinterest, … .
-Take a look at their work.
-Usually, you get a good view behind the scenes too.
-Which is even more helpful than the end result.
+Watch their Twitter, Instagram, Facebook page, Pinterest, ….
+Could you take a look at their work?
+Usually, you get a good view behind the scenes, which is even more helpful than the result.
 It’s also possible to ask them questions this way, so make sure to use that opportunity!

-What’s your favourite way to learn more about photography?
+What’s your favorite way to learn more about photography?
 Let me know in the comments!

 Disclaimer: There is none, I just really wanted to write this piece of content for you. <3